isomerpages/govtech-stp/_vtl-air/Vaccinated Travel Lane (Air) Overview.md

 <p style="font-size:18px; margin-top:20px; margin-bottom:15px; line-height:1.35;">For those entering Singapore after 23 January 2022, 2359hrs (SGT):</p>
 <ol style="margin-top:0px; list-style-type: disc;">
-	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">All travellers will only be required to undergo daily unsupervised self-administered ARTs from Day 2 to Day 7 of their arrival, in addition to fulfilling their pre-departure and on-arrival testing requirements.</li>
+	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">All travellers will only be required to undergo daily unsupervised self-administered ARTs from Day 2 to Day 7 of their arrival if they need to leave their place of accommodation,  in addition to fulfilling their pre-departure and on-arrival testing requirements.</li>
 	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Fully vaccinated recovered travellers may qualify for exemption from COVID-19 tests.
 Please refer to <a href="vaccinated-recovered" target="_blank">this page</a> for more information.</li>
 	</ol>